 In recent years, Bandung has been restoring the few green spaces left throughout the city.
 Teras Cikapundung is one of them.
-Located just 6 km from downtown, in Siliwangi Street.
+Located just 6 km from downtown, on Siliwangi Street.
 The area was a dirty riverfront before.
 It was a slum full of shacks and improper housing.
 In addition, trash has been filling the river.

 Cikapundung itself is the biggest river in Bandung.
 It’s a 28 km long river flowing through the city, regency, and west Bandung in particular.
-The river was once a vital part of the economy while also act as a water supply.
+The river was once a vital part of the economy while also acting as a water supply.
 In modern days, its role slowly deteriorates.
 It changes into a dumpster for irresponsible locals.

 Some factories throw their industrial waste here as well.
-In 2015 the Mayor of Bandung instructed a revitalization effort Cikapundung.
+In 2015 the Mayor of Bandung instructed a revitalization effort in Cikapundung.
 The government relocates the poor community to better housing.

 A riverside urban area is built and the trash was cleaned up from the river.
 In two words, Teras Cikapundung nowadays has transformed into a green and tidy spot.